Module constriction.stream.chain

 Classes

-See above usage instructions for explanation of constructor arguments.
+See above usage example for a more elaborate explanation of the constructor arguments.

 Methods